Arabic poetry: Arab Renaissance

-Beginning in the 19th century, as part of what is now called "the Arab Renaissance" or "revival" (al-Nahda), some primarily Egyptian, Lebanese and Syrian writers and poets Rifa'a at-Tahtawi, Ahmad Faris al-Shidyaq, Butrus al-Bustani, and Francis Marrash believed that writing must be renewed towards modern style and themes.
+Beginning in the 19th century, as part of what is now called the "Arab Revival" (an-Nahda) or "Arab Renaissance," some primarily Egyptian, Lebanese and Syrian writers and poets Rifa'a at-Tahtawi, Ahmad Faris al-Shidyaq, Butrus al-Bustani, and Francis Marrash believed that writing must be renewed towards modern style and themes.
 The blind poet Francis Marrash wrote in poetic prose and prose poetry and can be considered the first modern Arabic writer.
 Within and after the Arabic Renaissance appeared several poetry movements and groups.

 Neoclassicism

 The "Neoclassical" movement (different from the western neoclassicism) advocated return to the purity of classical Arabic poetry and began in the turn of the 20th century to explore the possibility of developing the classical poetic forms.
 Some of these neoclassical poets were acquainted with western literature but mostly continued to write in classical forms.
 One of the first proponents of this was the Egyptian poet and statesman Mahmoud Sami el-Baroudi.
 Other notable figures include Ahmad Shawqi (the most popular of them) and Hafiz Ibrahim from Egypt, Jamil Sidqi al-Zahawi and Maruf al-Rusafi from Iraq, and the Palestinian Ibrahim Tuqan.
+All this poets actively contributed to the anticolonial poetry likening European colonial powers to the Crusaders and calling for new Saladin to expel them from the Middle East.

 A common genre in much of the neoclassical poetry was the use of the qasida, as well as ghazal or love poem in praise of the poet's homeland.
 This was manifested either as a nationalism for the newly emerging nation states of the region or in a wider sense as an Arab nationalism emphasising the unity of all Arab people.
 The poems of praise (madih), and the lampoon (hija) also returned.
 Ahmad Shawqi produced several works praising the reforming Turkish leader Kemal Atatürk, but when Atatürk abolished the caliphate, Shawqi was not slow in attacking him in verse.
 Political views in poetry were often more unwelcome in the 20th century than they had been in the 7th, and several poets faced censorship or, in the case of Abd al-Wahhab al-Bayyati, exile.